On this page

 Where to Start

-If you've been doing SEO and haven't started GEO, here's a practical sequence.
+If you have been doing SEO and have not started GEO, here is a practical sequence.

 Do I need to choose between SEO and GEO?